Personal Loan Amount: How much can I borrow?

 - They could be more difficult to be accepted for compared to smaller amounts

-- They are usually secured personal loans, which means your personal asset is at risk if you fail to make repayments
+- They are usually secured personal loans, which means your personal asset (usually your house) is at risk if you fail to make repayments

 Getting a large personal loan can be useful for covering multiple significant purchases or large home improvement projects that could add value to your property.
 An example of a large personal loan is a mortgage, which is where you pay off the value of a property over the course of many years, rather than attempting to pay for it all at once.